 10a.
 Percent of R&D Expenditures Funded from External Sources FAMU This metric reports the amount of research expenditures that was funded from federal, private industry and other (non-state and non-institutional) sources.
-Source: National Science Foundation annual survey of Higher Education Research and Development (HERD).
+Source: Accountability Report (Table 6A), National Science Foundation annual survey of Higher Education Research and Development (HERD).
 10b.
 Bachelor's Degrees Awarded to Minorities FAU, FGCU, FIU This metric is the number, or percentage, of baccalaureate degrees granted in an academic year to Non-Hispanic Black and Hispanic students.
 This metric does not include students classified as Non-Resident Alien or students with a missing race code.
-Source: State University Database System (SUDS).
+Source: Accountability Report (Table 4I), State University Database System (SUDS).
 10c.
 National Rank Higher than Predicted by the Financial Resources Ranking Based on U.S. and World News FSU This metric is based on the difference between the Financial Resources rank and the overall University rank.
 U.S. News measures financial resources by using a two-year average spending per student on instruction, research, student services and related educational expenditures - spending on sports, dorms and hospitals doesn't count.
 Source: US News and World Report's annual National University rankings.
 10d.
 Percent of Undergraduate Seniors Participating in a Research Course NCF This metric is based on the percentage of undergraduate seniors who participate in a research course during their senior year.
 Source: New College of Florida.
 10e.
 Number of Bachelor Degrees Awarded Annually UCF This metric is the number of baccalaureate degrees granted in an academic year.
 Students who earned two distinct degrees in the same academic year were counted twice; students who completed multiple majors or tracks were only counted once.
-Source: State University Database System (SUDS).
+Source: Accountability Report (Table 4G), State University Database System (SUDS).
 10f.
-Total Research Expenditures UF This metric is the total expenditures (includes non-science & engineering fields) for research & development activities within a given fiscal year.
-Source: National Science Foundation annual survey of Higher Education Research and Development (HERD).
+Number of Licenses/Options Executed Annually UF This metric is the total number of licenses and options executed annually as reported to Association of Technology Managers (AUTM).
+The benchmarks are based on UF's rank within AAU institutions.
+Source: Accountability Report (Table 6A), University of Florida.
 10g.
-Percent of Course Sections Offered via Distance and Blended Learning This metric is based on the percentage of course sections classified as having at least 50% of the instruction delivered using some form of technology, when the student and instructor are separated by time or space, or both.
-Source: State University Database System (SUDS).
+Percent of Undergraduate FTE in Online Courses UNF This metric is based on the percentage of undergraduate full-time equivalent (FTE) students enrolled in online courses.
+The FTE student is a measure of instructional activity that is based on the number of credit hours that students enroll by course level.
+Distance Learning is a course in which at least 80 percent of the direct instruction of the course is delivered using some form of technology when the student and instructor are separated by time or space, or both (per 1009.24(17), F.S.).
+Source: Accountability Report (Table 3C), State University Database System (SUDS).
 10h.
 Number of Postdoctoral Appointees USF This metric is based on the number of post-doctoral appointees at the beginning of the academic year.
 A postdoctoral researcher has recently earned a doctoral (or foreign equivalent) degree and has a temporary paid appointment to focus on specialized research/scholarship under the supervision of a senior scholar.
 Source: National Science Foundation/National Institutes of Health annual Survey of Graduate Students and Postdoctorates in Science and Engineering (GSS).
 10i.
 Percentage of Adult Undergraduates Enrolled UWF This metric is based on the percentage of undergraduates (enrolled during the fall term) who are at least 25 years old at the time of enrollment.
-This includes undergraduates who are not degree-seeking, or unclassified.
+This includes undergraduates who are unclassified (not degree-seeking) students.
 Source: State University Database System (SUDS).